nzuguem/kubernetes-sandbox-environment/observability/otel/README.md

 # ...
 ```

-> ℹ️ The TA component exposes a [Rest API][otel-target-allocator-endpoints] for consulting its configurations and actions
+> ℹ️ The TA component exposes a [Rest API][otel-target-allocator-endpoints] for consulting its configurations and actions.
+>
+> **The base URL in this workshop is : http://otel-ta.127.0.0.1.nip.io**

 Let's try scaling OTel Collector and observe the power of the TA component: